-Grow Your Grades is a humongous blogging competition that is your one-way ticket to the best grades you can get.
-Keep track of your study habits, exam scores and revision meltdowns with a Grow Your Grades blog and you're more likely to reach those top grades.
-It's open to everyone, no matter what level or ability you're at - it's all about growing your own grades, whether it's from a D to a C, or an A to an A*.
+Grow your Grades is a humongous blogging competition that is your one-way ticket to the best grades you can get.
+Keep track of your study habits, exam scores and revision meltdowns with a Grow your Grades blog and you're more likely to reach those top grades.
+It's open to everyone, no matter what level or ability you're at - it's all about growing your own grades, whether it's from a D to a C, or an 7 to an 9.

 So how do I start a blog?

 To begin blogging your journey, simply create a thread here.

 Firstly, think up a title for your blog.
 You can keep it as simple as "Hannah's journey to AAB" or jazz it up like "Seize the grades!
 CinnamonSmol's Last Gasp (GYG)".
 It's completely up to you!

 Then, write your first post.
 You can make it as detailed or as simple as you like, and you can check out other blogs for inspiration.
 We really like MaizieAmyr's and Clouddbubble's opening posts.
 Try to include what you're studying, and what you're aiming for.

 If you like, you can also choose to 'label' your blogs with what level you are at, from the drop down 'label' option on the left hand side.
 If you don't want to, you can leave it blank.

 Finally, when you're happy with it, press the orange 'submit' button down the button.
 Voilà!
 You've just taken your first step to exam success.

 Why you should enter

 Not only is it a way to make sure you get the best grades that you can, there's also a chance of winning a MacBook Air, or two runners up prizes of £50 Amazon vouchers!
 We also offer another Amazon voucher for the most supportive Grow your Grades community member so get interacting with the other blogs as well!